 We recommend this substance-free approach to SCC.
 Many traditions use this method.
 With sound, you can completely control the session’s depth and duration.
 When you use chemicals to assist in the journey, you cannot control the session’s depth or time.
 Even qualified Shamans recognize there are uncontrollable variables.
 The potency of substances and mixtures can vary a great deal.
 Everyone has a different reaction, even with similar dosages and batches.

 Lucid dreaming is a technique to gain awareness and control over your dreams.
-When you practice lucid dreaming, you know that you are dreaming, and can exert some degree of control over your dream.
+When you practice lucid dreaming, you know you are dreaming, and can exert some degree of control over your dream.

 There are several easy techniques you can use to achieve lucid dreaming.
 They all involve the development of intention and awareness.
 Some techniques use a combination of mantras.
 You can expand your attention and awareness with a simple silent mantra, keep repeating, “remember my dreams,” as you drift off to sleep.
 This expansion of awareness is also exercising your intention.
 As it becomes more powerful, you’ll remember more dreams.
 Then you will have more success reaching the lucid dreaming state.